samchungy/fastify-zod-openapi/README.md

 });
 ```

+### Credits

+[fastify-type-provider-zod](https://github.com/turkerdev/fastify-type-provider-zod): Big kudos to this library for lighting the way with how to create type providers, validators and serializers. fastify-zod-openapi is just an extension to this library whilst adding support for the functionality of zod-openapi.

 Please note: the `responses`, `parameters` components do not appear to be supported by the `@fastify/swagger` library.

 ## Development